TranscryptOrg/Transcrypt/README.rst

 Documentation with code examples and forum
 ==========================================

-Take a look at the documentation with code examples at the Transcrypt website: http://www.transcrypt.org Some people have contacted me personally with 'howto' questions and feature requests.
+Take a look at the documentation with code examples at the Transcrypt website: http://www.transcrypt.org .
+Some people have contacted me personally with 'howto' questions and feature requests.
 While that's quite alright, if you want others to benefit from the answers, use the forum: http://transcrypt.boards.net .

 Status
 ======

 Transcrypt is in Beta now.
-This means that the core is considered feature complete for the first release and has rather well tested, although omissions and bugs may still surface.
+This means that the core is considered feature complete for the first release and has been rather well tested, although omissions and bugs may still surface.
 It can be safely said that at this moment Transcrypt is already an attractive alternative for writing JavaScript code in a professional setting.
 The Beta status will be maintained for some time to allow for feedback and ironning out the last wrinkles.
-Bugs can be reported as GitHub issues at: https://github.com/JdeH/Transcrypt
+Bugs can be reported as GitHub issues at: https://github.com/JdeH/Transcrypt .

 What's new
 ==========

-Core is feature complete for first release.
+- Core is feature complete for first release.
-Status moved to Beta.
+- Status moved to Beta.

 Known restrictions
 ==================